-We have built a pipeline program that develops students (‘scholars’) from low-income and educationally under-resourced backgrounds into successful professionals.
+We have built a pathway program that develops students (‘scholars’) from low-income and educationally under-resourced backgrounds into successful professionals.
 Our scholars specifically have an interest in pursuing health care, biomedical and STEM careers.
 Many are already pursuing training for these career paths, but require additional educational development and mentorship to ensure that they are ready for doctoral level programs at Johns Hopkins University School of Medicine and elsewhere.
-To expand the pool of successful professionals, we also need to develop scholars beginning at a younger age; therefore, our pipeline program includes programs for fifth grade, high school, undergraduate, and post-baccalaureate levels.
+To expand the pool of successful professionals, we also need to develop scholars beginning at a younger age; therefore, our initiative includes programs for fifth grade, high school, undergraduate, and post-baccalaureate levels.

 To be considered low-income, scholars come from households with incomes <200% of the federal poverty limit, though many scholars fall well below the poverty limit.
 To be educationally under-resourced, scholars must be first generation college and/or have been directed to high schools with greater than 50% of the student body on the Free and Reduced Meals program (FARM; most scholars come from schools with >~95% of the students on FARM).
 Many of our scholars also come from households characterized by one or more of the following: single parent household, parent struggling with addiction or incarceration, abuse at home, or homelessness.
 To identify our younger cohort of scholars, we work with several close partnering organizations in Baltimore (e.g. Boys Hope Girls Hope of Baltimore, SEED School of Maryland, Green Street Academy, Baltimore City College, Dunbar High School, and Baltimore Polytechnic High School among many others).
 We conduct national searches for our undergraduate and post-baccalaureate arms of our program.